hashicorp/consul/website/source/docs/internals/anti-entropy.html.markdown

 ### EnableTagOverride

-Synchronization of service registration can be partially modified to allow external agents change the tag value of a service.
+Synchronization of service registration can be partially modified to allow external agents to change the tags for a service.
 This can be useful in situations where an external monitoring service needs to be the source of truth for tag information.
 For instance: Redis DB and its monitoring service Redis Sentinel have this kind of relationship.
 Redis instances are responsible